 Variables named varname, mean, sd, min, max must be present

-Variable named rx MAY be present

 No other variables allowed

 Categorical variable characteristics table #XX

 {?
 For categorical variables, specify the proportion of individuals who fall into each covariate category in the tables below.
 Covariates may be specified individually, in which case independence is assumed, or as a joint distribution if covariance is known.
 Covariate distributions may or may not differ by trial arm.